 37) I dare to love my imperfect self.
 Our brains are wired to look for what’s wrong; it’s how we’ve survived over the ages.
 But while that impulse was designed to protect us from real danger, we often use it to pick ourselves mercilessly apart.
 If “God don’t make no junk,” as the saying goes, who am I to nitpick?
 I’m willing to love myself—warts and all—even as I acknowledge that there’s room for “new and improved.”

 38) Be a good receiver.
-The other day a friend told me that I looked beautiful and I simply said “Thank you!” because my intention for 2013 is to be a better receiver – of compliments, assistance, money and all kinds of blessings.
+The other day a friend told me that I looked beautiful and I simply said “Thank you!” because my intention for this year is to be a better receiver – of compliments, assistance, money and all kinds of blessings.
 This can be challenging for those of us who are hardwired for self-sufficiency and used to deflecting, but receiving keeps good things in circulation, and I’m doing my part to keep that energy flowing.

 39) Season, reason, lifetime.
 Those words refer to the length of time, and purpose, for which certain people are in our lives.
 It took me a long time to get this, and maybe longer to accept the fact that some friendships and significant relationships do not last as long as I want them to.
 I can only appreciate whoever shows up, try to receive the lessons and gifts they bear, and really value those who are with me for the long haul.